Operation Market Garden: Early successes

 Before the operation on 15 September Gavin verbally ordered Lt-Col Lindquist of the 508th Parachute Infantry Regiment to send a battalion to the Nijmegen bridge after landing.
 He had decided that there were enough troops for the other objectives.
 Lindquist later said he understood he should send a battalion after his regiment had completed their earlier assigned targets.
 Lindquist's battalion approached the bridge that evening delaying the seizure of the bridge.
 The battalion was stopped by a SS unit that had driven south from Arnhem.
 A part of the SS unit returned to Arnhem but found the northern end of the Arnhem bridge occupied by the British 1st Airborne.
 In an attempt to cross the bridge most of the SS unit was killed, including the commander.

 The 508th was tasked with taking the 600 m long Nijmegen highway bridge if possible but because of miscommunication they did not start until late in the day.
 General Gavin's orders to Colonel Lindquist of the 508th were to "move without delay" onto the Nijmegen road bridge.
 Lindquist's 508th started jumping at 13:28 with 1,922 men.
 The jump was perfect with the regiment 90% assembled by 15:00.
 The commander of 3rd Battalion wrote later that..."we could not have landed better under any circumstances".
 The 508th was still sitting around when Gavin asked them at 18:00 if they had got to the bridge yet.

 They faced the same disadvantage as the British at Arnhem in dropping many miles from their objective.
 If they had attacked earlier they would have faced only a dozen German bridge guards.
 By the time the 508th attacked, troops of the 10th SS Reconnaissance Battalion were arriving.
 The attack failed, leaving the Nijmegen bridge in German hands.

 Capturing this bridge was vital.
 Unlike some of the bridges to the south which were over smaller rivers and canals that could be bridged by engineering units, the Nijmegen and Arnhem bridges crossed two arms of the Rhine that could not be bridged easily.
-If either of the Nijmegen or Arnhem bridges were not captured and held, the advance of XXX Corps would be blocked and Operation Market Garden would fail.
+If either the Nijmegen or the Arnhem bridge was not captured and held, the advance of XXX Corps would be blocked and Operation Market Garden would fail.